China, South Asia and Southeast Asia (Room 33)

 Palaeolithic – present

-This gallery will be closed 2 December to 6 December 2013
+The gallery will be closed for maintenance from 1 December to 5 December 2014.

 eyeOpener gallery tour / Free / Daily